You hear it over and over not to do the Pearson Vue trick or that the trick no longer works because it’s 2018 and that Pearson has updated.

 Celebrate with your friends and get some food.
 Go hang out at the mall.
 Just do not go home and give this a try in under two hours.

-Yes when someone did it in under four hours.
+Yes, when someone did it in under four hours.
 This is RARE.
 The safe option is to wait under four hours.
-We have NOT heard of someone waiting over four hours and getting a false fail.
+I have NOT heard of someone waiting for over four hours and getting a false fail.
 I tell many students to please wait 24 hours.
-(Of course no one is patient enough to wait this long!)
+(Of course, no one is patient enough to wait this long!)

 Has someone gotten the good pop up and still failed the exam?

 This has been unheard of.
 If you got the good pop up, go ahead and celebrate.